About Levels of Government

 - Social development (public housing, employment assistance, etc.)

-- Transportation (provincial roads and highways, bridges and ferries, vehicle registration, etc.)
+- Transportation (provincial roads and highways, bridges and ferries, vehicle registration)

 - Worker’s compensation (including WorkSafeNB)